Item Number: 610

 The 18″ Punch Bowl is the largest of all punch bowls produced in the American line.
 When it was initially introduced, it was commonly paired with the Custard Cups and a Low Foot.
 The height of the Punch Bowl, when sitting on the Low Foot, is approximately 12 inches.
-While the High Foot could be used with the 18″ Punch Bowl, it is the Low Foot that looks more appropriate and balanced with it.
 The 18″ Punch Bowl is large, and if perched on a High Foot, it creates a safety issue.
-The serving height might also be too tall and problematic for some of your guests.
-As years went by, the Fostoria Glass Company even changed their wording in the catalogs to reflect that the “Low Foot is used with the 18 in.
+As years went by, the Fostoria Glass Company even changed the wording in their catalogs to state that the “Low Foot is used with the 18 in.
 Punch Bowl”.

 This particular Punch Bowl has a holding capacity of approximately 3¾ gallons and is about 9” in height (without a Foot).
 The top opening is about 18″ in diameter; however, expect size variations.
 The punch bowl in my own personal collection has an opening that is closer to 17½” in diameter.